jpfpontes/react-picture-search/README.md

 # React Youtube Search

 ## Description
 Search for pictures.
-This project was made using unsplash API and Axios.
+This project was made using Unsplash API and Axios.

 ## Usage